 Theological exposition and fulfillment

 Mark 5 clarifies the gospel by showing that Jesus came to rescue people from powers they cannot defeat: demons, uncleanness, shame, suffering, fear, and death.
-The chapter does not yet give the full explanation of the cross and resurrection, but it displays the authority and mercy of the One who will accomplish salvation through His own death and resurrection.
-Jesus restores the ruined, calls the hidden sufferer daughter, commands faith in the face of death, and raises the dead by His word.
+The chapter does not yet give the full explanation of the cross and resurrection, but it displays the authority and mercy of the One who will accomplish salvation through his own death and resurrection.
+Jesus restores the ruined, calls the hidden sufferer daughter, commands faith in the face of death, and raises the dead by his word.

 Jesus confronts and expels a legion of demons from a man beyond human restraint.